Computer & Network Support Student Guide to IT

 The install is quick and will ask to run a 30-minute scan after updating the first time you use it.
 Ensure you are updating this program continuously since new viruses emerge often.

-There are two networks on Westmont’s campus: “Westmont_Open” and “Westmont_Encrypted”.
-For visitors, “Westmont_Open” is provided for their convenience on campus without the need for a Westmont account, and is severely restricted in speed and access policies.
-“Westmont_Encypted” is the network to connect to if you have a Westmont account because it’s secure and many times faster.
-Nearly all of the campus is covered with Wi-Fi access.
+There are three networks on Westmont’s campus: "Visitor”, "IoT" and “Campus”.
+For visitors, “Visitors” is provided for their convenience on campus without the need for a Westmont account, and is restricted in speed and access policies.
+“Campus” is the network to connect to if you have a Westmont account because it’s secure and faster.
+"IoT" is for devices which require access to the network but do not support user logins.

 Devices (Xbox, PS, AppleTV, i.e.)

-Both Wi-Fi networks, “Westmont_Encypted” and “Westmont_Open” do not support peer to peer gaming.
-To get access to the gaming network:
+Both Wi-Fi networks, “Campius” and “Visitor” do not support peer to peer gaming.
+To get access to a network that supports gaming:

-- You’ll be notified via email when the “gaming” network on that access point is enabled.
+- You’ll be notified via email about progress on your support ticket..

-- Connect to the hidden SSID “gaming” with the password you’re given from the Mayday resolution.
+- Connect to the SSID “IoT” with the password you’re given from the ticket resolution.

 What kind of computer support is offered?

 Students can get assistance at the IT Help Desk for network connection issues, viruses/malware, and troubleshooting hardware problems.
-For more information, see the next page under the section, “Voskuyl Library IT Help Desk”.
+For more information, see the section, “Voskuyl Library IT Help Desk”.

 Connecting to the network

-Wi-Fi: Connect to the network named “Westmont_Encrypted”.
+Wi-Fi: Connect to the network named “Campus”.
 Where you find this depends on your computer.
-If you have Snow Leopard and earlier installed, go to the Help Desk if you can’t connect to the network.
+The Help Desk can help you with network connection problems..

-Mac: click on the airport icon in the upper right menu bar area of your screen.
-Drop down to “Westmont_Encrypted” and release.
+Mac: click on the wireless icon in the upper right menu bar area of your screen.
+Drop down to “Campus” and release.

-Windows 7/8: right click on the Network Access icon in your task bar in the lower right area of your screen and choose Connect to a Network.
-In the Show dialog box choose Wireless and select “Westmont_Encrypted”.
+Windows: right click on the Network Access icon in your task bar in the lower right area of your screen and choose Connect to a Network.
+In the Show dialog box choose Wireless and select “Campus”.